Nastel/tnt4j-streams/README.md

   `10sec.`.
 (Optional)
 * `RetryInterval` - alias for `RetryPeriod`.
 (Optional)
 * `ResolveServerFromDNS` - flag indicating whether to resolve activity entity host name/IP from DNS server.
 Default value - `false`. (
-  Optional)
+  Optional, **deprecated** - use parser metadata field `@ResolveServerFromDNS@` to set value for individual entities)
 * `SplitRelatives` - flag indicating whether to send activity entity child entities independently merging data from both parent and child entity fields into produced entity.
 Default value - `false`.
-(Optional). **NOTE**: This value has alias `TurnOutActivityChildren` left for backward compatibility, but it is not recommended using it anymore - change it right away for existing configurations.
+(Optional, **deprecated** - use parser metadata field `@SplitRelatives@` to set value for individual entities). **NOTE**: This value has alias `TurnOutActivityChildren` left for backward compatibility, but it is not recommended using it anymore - change it right away for existing configurations.
 * `BuildSourceFQNFromStreamedData` - flag indicating whether to set streamed activity entity `Source` FQN build from activity fields data instead of default on configured in `tnt4j.properties`.
 Default value - `true`.
 (Optional)
 * `SourceFQN` - `Source` FQN pattern to be used when building it from streamed activity entity fields values.
 Format